AutoMapper/AutoMapper/docs/Configuration.md

 You can set `MapAtRuntime` per member or `MaxExecutionPlanDepth` globally (the default is one, set it to zero).

 These will reduce the size of the execution plan by replacing the execution plan for a child object with a method call.
-This will reduce the time spent compiling, but will probably slow the mapping itself.
+The compilation will be faster, but the mapping itself might be slower.
 Search the repo for more details and use a profiler to better understand the effect.
+Avoiding `PreserveReferences` and `MaxDepth` also helps.